carolynholzman/analysis/is-google-cracking-down-on-listicles/index.md

 How can that be?

 There seems to be a price to be paid by the duplicate content Google’s HC perceives.
 The duplicate content is not a true condition of the site.
 It's just a false narrative courtesy of the HC system.

-All those *duplicate pages* focused on different, varying grouping of related queries.
-That’s most likely the mechanism that powered the increase in impressions.
+Additionally, all those *duplicate pages* focused on different, varying grouping of related queries related to their associated header structure.
+Those expanded queries based on the headers was most likely the mechanism that powered the subsequent increase in impressions.
+This appears in analysis tools as increased visibility.

 The canonical page competes with each of the TOC generated URLs which are behaving like separate pages.